allan-bonadio/squishy_electron_4/docGen/docSrc/naturalWaves/naturalWaves.md

 So, the speed isn't the sine, it's the cosine, 90° off.
 The derivative, rate of change, of the position is cosine.

 Now, think of the force that the string uses to bring it back to the middle, overshoot to the other end, and back again.
 It's proportional to the (slight) curvature of the string, at that time.
 So, just like the position, it's a sine wave.

-But notice how, when the string is to the right, the force pushes to the left.
-And, when the string is to the left, the force pushes to the right.
+And as soon as they're on the other side, the same forces work to push the string back.

 <sta></sta>
 <img src=sinCosAllFour3.png class=leftSide style='width: 436px; height: 130px' />